UCLALibrary/docker-cantaloupe/README.md

     http://localhost:[YOUR_PORT]/iiif/2/test.tif/full/full/0/default.jpg

-If you'd like to change the location where Cantaloupe will look for images (to your own test images), you can start the container by using:
+If you'd like to change the location where Cantaloupe will look for images (to your own test images), you can start the container with a custom `image.root` location:

     mvn docker:start -Dimage.root=/path/to/your/imageroot

-To stop the Cantaloupe container, when you are done testing, you need to run:
+To stop the Cantaloupe container, when you are done testing, you should run:

     mvn docker:stop

-If you would like the access the administrative user interface while running in test mode, start the server with this additional argument:
+If you would like to access the administrative user interface while running in test mode, start the server with this additional argument (supplying your own password):

     mvn docker:start -Dadmin.password=SecretPassword

 This method is only intended for testing.
-When running Cantaloupe on a server, the administrative password, if used, should be supplied via an environmental property that overrides the value in Cantaloupe's configuration file.
+When running Cantaloupe on a server, the administrative password, if used, should be supplied via an environmental property that overrides the value in Cantaloupe's [configuration file](https://github.com/UCLALibrary/docker-cantaloupe/tree/main/src/main/docker/configs).

 In addition to running a test Cantaloupe server using the Maven Docker plugin, you can also run the container through the standard `docker run` method.
 To do this, use environmental variables to override properties from the configuration file.
 An example of doing this looks like:

     docker run -d -p 8182:8182 \
       -e "CANTALOUPE_ENDPOINT_ADMIN_SECRET=secret" \
       -e "CANTALOUPE_ENDPOINT_ADMIN_ENABLED=true" \
-      --name melon -v /path/to/your/images:/imageroot cantaloupe:4.1.6-1 &nbsp; # or latest version
+      --name melon -v /path/to/your/images:/imageroot cantaloupe:4.1.6-1  # or latest version

 Here is another, more complex, example: